Michael-Kenwick/Michael-Kenwick.github.io/_pages/datameasurement.md

  </p>

 <b> Description </b>
 Civilian control of political institutions is an essential condition for stability in any political regime.
-Yet, countries vary wildly in the extent to which the armed forces have been removed from political offices, and military coups remain a leading cause of collapse in democracies and autocracies alike.
+Yet, countries vary wildly in the extent to which the armed forces have been removed from political institutions.
 The latent Civilian Control Scores (CCS) data provide a quantitative measure of civilian control, defined as the extent to which civilians dominate political decision-making and the robustness of this dominance to military involvement in politics.

 These scores are available for virtually all countries from 1946 to 2010.
 Two sets of estimates are available, one static and the other dynamic.
 The static measure estimates civilian control based exclusively on a country’s political institutions at the outset of a particular year.
 The dynamic measure includes these elements, but also incorporates history into account using a dynamic modeling structure.
 The latter was constructed and validated to test  <a style="text-decoration:none; color: #4682B4" href = "https://academic.oup.com/isq/article-abstract/64/1/71/5706039?redirectedFrom=fulltext" target = "blank_"> a theory of self-reinforcing civilian control. </a>